escotoj/ReactionApp/README.md

 ## Description

-Using MongoDB to build a social network web application.
+Utilized MongoDB to build a social network web application.
 Using Express.js for routing, MongoDB database, and the Mongoose ODM.

 ## Video Walkthrough